 The clinical performance of two massively parallel shotgun sequencing (MPSS) NIPT methods using either an optical NGS technology (Illumina) or a semiconductor NGS technology (Iontorrent ThermoFisher) in high risk and baseline risk pregnancies for the detection of trisomies 21, 18, 13, and monosomy X. It appears clear from most clinical studies that, for the detection of any of the three main trisomies (T13, T18, and T21), the two index tests do not differ (upper 99% confidence interval limit of the difference) by more than 2.6% in clinical sensitivity, 0.64% in clinical specificity, 0.64% in FPR, and 0.65% in ACC.
 In terms of PPV and NPV, in high-risk pregnancies, index tests differed by less than 6.41% for PPV and 0.33% for NPV.
 In pregnancies with baseline risk, only the NPV could be reliably estimated and it did not differ (upper 99% confidence interval limit of the difference) by more than 0.33% between the two index tests.

 How to Schedule an Appointment for The NIFTY Non-Invasive Prenatal Testing (NIPT) Test?

 You can either book online at the link provided.
 If you book and make the payment home collection service is provided to patients of all The NIFTY Non-Invasive Prenatal Testing NIPT Test free of cost.

+DNA labs India has 3000 plus sample collection centres across India for The NIFTY Non-Invasive Prenatal Testing (NIPT) Test.
 You can choose the centre and book The NIFTY Non-Invasive Prenatal Testing (NIPT) Test online.
 For all online bookings made and payment paid a home sample collection service is provided free of cost for NIPT Test.